-Introduction
+1. Introduction

-China's private housing sector has developed rapidly since housing reforms in the late 1990s.
-Today, the largest number of new housing units in the world are produced in China (Figure 1).
-According to the National Bureau of Statistics of China, 10.73 trillion square meters of housing was completed in urban areas in 2012 in terms of floor area, with 73.7% contributed by the private housing sector.
-Accordingly, the per capita living space for urban households in China has increased from about 20 square meters in 2000 to over 32 square meters in 2012.
+China's urban housing sector has developed rapidly since housing reforms in the late 1990s.
+Today, the largest number of new housing units in the world is produced in China (Fig. 1).
+According to the National Bureau of Statistics of China, 10.73 trillion m^2 of housing was completed in urban areas in 2012 in terms of floor area, with 73.7% contributed by the private housing sector.
+Accordingly, the per capita living space for urban households in China has increased from about 20 m2 in 2000 to over 32 m2 in 2012.